The semiclassical limit from the Pauli-Poisswell/Darwin to the Euler-Poisswell/Darwin system by WKB methods: Statement of the main result

-\begin{remark} In this paper we only consider the three dimensional case.
-However we can generalize our results to cases in higher dimensions.
-In $d\geq4$ we just need to replace the assumption $s>7/2$ by $s>d/2 + 2$ (due to Sobolev's embedding) and all the results still hold true.
-However note that the Poisson equation for $V^{\varepsilon}$ is then no longer equivalent to the Hartree term. \end{remark}
+\end{enumerate} \end{theorem} \begin{remark} In this paper we consider the three dimensional case.
+The results can be generalized to higher dimensions by replacing the assumption $s>7/2$ with $s>d/2 + 2$.
+Note that the Poisson equation for $V^{\varepsilon}$ is no longer equivalent to the Hartree term in dimensions other than three. \end{remark}

-\begin{remark} As mentioned before the WKB ansatz only works locally in time.
-In order to obtain global results one can use the Wigner transform which we introduced in \ref{sec:Wigner}.
-In this paper we work with a special type of initial data for the Wigner function which is adapted to the WKB ansatz, i.e. the monokinetic initial data (cf. \eqref{monokinetic Wigner init}) which leads to a monokinetic Wigner measure \eqref{monokinetic Wigner} obeying the Vlasov-Poisswell equation in the distributional sense for a finite time $T$.
-For general initial data with a certain amount of regularity there is a downside: convergence is usually only weak and the limit equation only holds in the sense of distributions.
-For the linear case a general survey can be found in \cite{GMMP}.
-The semiclassical limit of the Schrödinger-Poisson equation has been proven in \cite{LionsPaul} and \cite{MarkowichMauser}.
-The global-in-time semiclassical limit of the Pauli-Poisswell system using Wigner methods is ongoing work \cite{MaMo23}. \end{remark}
+\begin{remark} The WKB ansatz is local in time with a singular, monokinetic Wigner measure.
+Global results can be obtained if the Wigner measure is regular enough: For the linear case a general survey can be found in \cite{GMMP}.
+For the Schrödinger-Poisson equation see \cite{LionsPaul, MarkowichMauser} and for the Pauli-Poisson equation \cite{moller2023poisson} (the global-in-time semiclassical limit of the Pauli-Poisswell and Pauli-Darwin equations is ongoing work \cite{MaMo23}).
+The downside is that the convergence is usually only weak and the limit equation only holds in the sense of distributions. \end{remark}

-\begin{remark}We draw our inspiration from three different papers in which the semiclassical limit of different nonlinear Schrödinger equations was discussed.
-In {\cite{10.2307/118716}}, Grenier showed the semiclassical limit for the nonlinear Schrödinger equation with $A^{\varepsilon}\equiv 0$ and the nonlinearity given by $f(|\psi|^2)\psi$ with $f\in C^{\infty}(\mathbb{R}_+,\mathbb{R})$.
-In \cite{2003Wigner}, Zhang established the semiclassical limit of the Wigner-Poisson equation and in \cite{carles2007}, Alazard and Carles showed the semiclassical limit of the Schrödinger-Poisson equation with doping profile in $d\geq 3$ dimensions. \end{remark}
+\begin{remark}For the mathematical techniques we were inspired by three different papers in which the semiclassical limit of different nonlinear Schrödinger equations was discussed.
+Our energy estimates are a generalization to the spin-magnetic case of the work by E. Grenier in \cite{10.2307/118716}, where the semiclassical limit for the scalar nonlinear Schrödinger equation with nonlinearity $f(|\psi|^2)\psi$ and $A^{\varepsilon},V^{\varepsilon} \equiv 0$ was treated.
+We also base our considerations on the papers by P. Zhang \cite{2003Wigner} for the semiclassical limit of the Wigner-Poisson equation and by T. Alazard and R. Carles \cite{carles2007} for the semiclassical limit of the Schrödinger-Poisson equation with doping profile in $d\geq 3$ dimensions. \end{remark}